MetPX/sarracenia/doc/mirroring_use_case.rst

 -------------------------------------------------------

 .. warning::
-   This is a bit speculative at the time of this writing (2017/12) We expect to deploy over the winter and be completed in 2018/03.
-Given the volumes being copied the exact performance isn't easily measured. hope to improve this article to reflect the advancing solution.
+   This is a bit speculative at the time of this writing (2018/01) We expect to deploy over the winter and be completed in 2018/03.
+Given the volumes being copied the exact performance isn't easily measured. article will be amended to reflect the advancing solution, until complete, then this note will be removed.
 .. contents::

 Summary
 -------

-This project was over a year long as the entire problem space was explored with the help of a very patient client, and the tools developed to implement the efficient solution eventually settled on.
+This project was over a year long as the problem space was explored with the help of a very patient client while the tool to implement the efficient solution was eventually settled on.
 The client as actually more of a partner, as the client had the large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.
-While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 60:1 speedup relative compared to rsync on real-time continuous mirroring a tree of over 20 million files.
-With the lessons learned and the tools now available, it should be straight-forward to apply this solution to other cases.
+While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 72:1 speedup relative compared to rsync on real-time continuous mirroring of 14 terabytes in 1.9 million files per day between two trees of 27 million files each.
+While this averages to 162 Mbytes/second sustained over a 24 hour period, it should be noted that the transfers are very peaky, and peak transfer rates are much higher.
+On the same equipment at the same time, another 4 terabytes per day is being written to clusters on another network, so the aggregate read rate on the operational cluster is 18 Terabytes per day (208 mbytes/second) for this application, while the file systems are used for all the normal user applications as well.

+While this project had to suffer through the develeopment, with the lessons learned and the tools now available, it should be straightforward to apply this solution to other cases.
 The end result is that one adds a shim library to the users' environment (transparent to user jobs), and then every time a file is written, an AMQP message with file metadata is posted.
-Subscribers are standing by at all times to transfer the files posted.
-The number of subscribers is programmable/scalable, and the techniques and topology to do the transfer are all easily controlled to optimize transfers for whatever criteria are deemed most important.
+A pool of transfer daemons stand by at all times to transfer the files posted to their shared queue.
+The number of subscribers is programmable and scalable, and the techniques and topology to do the transfer are all easily controlled to optimize transfers for whatever criteria are deemed most important.

 Problem Statement